Dykstra sues Darling over book claiming racist tirade | WHIZ News

 “No such racist tirade ever occurred,” the lawsuit said.

 Darling, a 58-year-old SNY broadcaster, declined comment before the Mets’ game against Minnesota on Tuesday night.
-Tracey Guest of St. Martin’s Press did not respond to an email seeking comment.
+St. Martin’s Press declined comment, spokeswoman Tracey Guest wrote in an email.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports